goshippo/about-us/antipattern.md

 * You don't have time to clean up tech or process debt
 * You are working nights and weekends
 * You haven't taken a vacation in awhile
+* You don't get recognized for your work

 ### We've made you jaded